 - Novelty Seeking – when opportunity to do something novel or go somewhere new (when that situation might not arise again) is missed, it can cause a deep sense of FOMO to set in.

-How to overcome FOMO?
+How To Overcome FOMO?

-- Inspiration Instead of Envy – When we see others having or enjoying things that we admire we can either choose to be envious or seek inspiration and try our best to do what it takes to bring those things to our lives.
+When we see others having or enjoying things that we admire we can either choose to be envious or seek inspiration and try our best to do what it takes to bring those things to our lives.

-- Say No - You can’t have it all.
+You can’t have it all.
 You have to say no to some things in order to say a meaningful yes to others.

-- Gratitude - Relax, enjoy and appreciate what you do have instead of always looking at what others have and feeling bad about yourself.
+Relax, enjoy and appreciate what you do have instead of always looking at what others have and feeling bad about yourself.